 What can I do with my super if I’m a temporary resident leaving the country?

-- you are not an Australian or New Zealand citizen, or permanent resident of Australia
+- You’re not an Australian or New Zealand citizen, or permanent resident of Australia

-- you entered the country on a temporary visa (listed under the Migration Act 1958, excluding subclasses 405 and 410)
+- You accumulated super while working in Australia on a temporary visa (listed under the Migration Act 1958, excluding subclasses 405 and 410)

 What can I do with my super if I’m bound for New Zealand?